 Islam Food

 $.
 Famous for their pan fried beef buns, which are hockey puck-shaped buns that are crispy on the outside and exploding with incredible juicy, fragrant, cumin-spiced beef on the inside.
 It’s worth the trek for this unique and cheap eat that’s also a great option after hiking to Lion Rock which is a 50HKD taxi away.
-You an also pick up one of my favorite egg tarts in HK at Queen Sophie nearby.

-Eat this: pan fried beef buns, mutton dumplings, beef brisket curry, deep fried lamb ribs
+EAT THIS: pan fried beef buns, mutton dumplings, beef brisket curry, deep fried lamb ribs

 Check out my Juicy AF Xianbing in my cookbook that were inspired by Islam Food